GrahamDumpleton/mod_wsgi/docs/index.rst

 * Want a live monitoring UI alongside your mod_wsgi install?
 See :doc:`user-guides/external-telemetry-service`, which uses the separately distributed ``mod_wsgi-telemetry`` ingester on PyPI.
+* Curious about per-interpreter GIL or free-threaded Python (PEP 684, PEP 703)?
+See :doc:`user-guides/gil-modes-and-free-threading`.
 * Looking up a specific ``WSGIxxx`` directive?
 See :doc:`configuration`.
 * Saw a ``WSGI####`` error code in your logs?
 See :doc:`error-reference`.
 * Stuck or have a question?
 See :doc:`troubleshooting` and :doc:`finding-help`.
+* Want to learn more about other things mod_wsgi offers or can do?
+  See the :doc:`user-guides`.

 .. _WSGI: https://peps.python.org/pep-3333/